https-rahul/Two_screen_data_share-FlutterBoilerCode/README.md

-# Two_screen_data_share-FlutterBoilerCode
+# Two screen data share
-This is a boiler code to share data between two screen flutter setup
+This is a boiler code to share user input data between two screen flutter setup